Bieber sharp again, Indians beat Tigers for 19th time in row

 Spencer Turnbull (2-1) gave up three runs on six hits and four walks in 4 2/3 innings.

+“He was misfiring and just getting behind everybody,” Gardenhire said.
+“He’s got such good stuff that he never blew up, but he had ninety-something pitches in 4 2/3 innings.”

-Jose Ramirez hit a two-run double with the bases loaded in the Clevelad third.
+Jose Ramirez hit a two-run double with the bases loaded in the Cleveland third.
 Franmil Reyes grounded into an inning-ending double play to help Turnbull escape without further damage.

+“I was a little worried when we let them off the hook there,” Francona said.
+“You don’t want that to come back and cost you a ballgame, but Jose is doing a great job of giving us energy at the plate and on the bases.”

 Carlos Santana made it 3-0 with an RBI double in the fifth, finishing Turnbull.